relaxing on a beach at sunrise in Riviera Maya Mexico

 Explore The Jungle And Take A Swim In A Cenote

-There’s also a ton of activities to do with the surrounding forests, such as jungle theme parks with zip lines and yoga retreats.
+The surrounding forests offer many activities, such as jungle theme parks with zip lines and yoga retreats.
 You can also swim in one of the ancient Maya sinkholes known as a cenote.

 One of the most popular of these cenotes is Cenote Maya.
 This are essentially underground caves carved from limestone that are full of water.
 Some cenotes are wide open on top, while others like Cenote Maya are covered by a limestone dome.
 Cenotes in Riviera Maya go as deep as 130 feet but in some cases they can reach more than 1,000 feet in other parts of Mexico.

-There’s also a ton of endangered and rare jungle species that will get the pulses raising of any avid birder and it is possible that you might even get to meet one of the 1,800 jaguars that call the Yucatan peninsula their home.
+There are also a ton of endangered and rare jungle species that will raise the pulse of any avid birder, and it is possible that you might even get to meet one of the 1,800 jaguars that call the Yucatan peninsula their home.

 The lush jungle also offers a variety of other opportunities to explore it but while you could take a hike, we highly recommend that you take a guided tour with a professional guide who knows what they are doing.
 An organized tour will also be able to help make sure that you don't miss anything that you otherwise may have just walked by.